 As reported in the 2000 Census, the median household income in Halifax was \$36,458; median family income was \$41,667.
-Both of these income figures are lower than State or county averages, and lower than neighboring towns.
-Both average household and family income increased by approximately 50% in Halifax during this period, a higher rate than the State, county or any of the neighboring towns.
-According to the 2010 Census the median household income for Halifax decreased while the median family income increased.
+Both of these income figures were lower than State or county averages, and lower than neighboring towns.
+According to the 2010 Census the median household income for Halifax decreased to \$35,313, while the median family income decreased to \$43,281.
 These figures remained notably lower than neighboring towns, Windham County, and the State.
 You should note that in both Figures 8 and 9, the 2000 incomes shown have been adjusted to 2010 dollars.